KhachDavid/cs400-p2/README.md

         [QuestionDataReaderInterface.java](https://github.com/KhachDavid/cs400-p2/blob/main/QuestionDataReaderInterface.java) </br>
 	[QuestionInterface.java](https://github.com/KhachDavid/cs400-p2/blob/main/QuestionInterface.java) </br>

-Start by making your first commit to be check whether this works. </br>
+Start by making your first commit to check whether this works. </br>
 Take your implemented tests for the proposal activity </br>
 Add them to the DataWranglerTests.java using the text editor of your choice. </br>